-This project aims to evaluate two evidence-based approaches for improving Indigenous front line health practitioners' utilisation of health IT systems for alcohol screening and intervention in Aboriginal Primary Health Care.
-The two approaches used in the project are feedback and support, with the method being the auditing of alcohol screening and intervention in health information systems at three monthly intervals.
-Feedback of audit findings will be delivered to healthcare practitioners and support given to increase their utilisation of health IT systems.
+This project aimed to evaluate two evidence-based approaches for improving Indigenous front line health practitioners' utilisation of health IT systems for alcohol screening and intervention in Aboriginal Primary Health Care.
+The two approaches used in the project were feedback and support, with the method being the auditing of alcohol screening and intervention in health information systems at three monthly intervals.
+Feedback of audit findings were delivered to healthcare practitioners and support given to increase their utilisation of health IT systems.

-An initial audit and feedback of alcohol screening and intervention has already been conducted in participating ACCHSs, and a clinical audit tool to conduct ongoing cycles of audit and feedback has been identified for implementation in each ACCHS.
+An initial audit and feedback of alcohol screening and intervention was conducted in participating ACCHSs, and a clinical audit tool to conduct ongoing cycles of audit and feedback has been identified for implementation in each ACCHS.

-The project is funded by the Australian Institute of Aboriginal and Torres Strait Islander Studies.
+The project was funded by the Australian Institute of Aboriginal and Torres Strait Islander Studies.